Pranaybandla/my2-bandla/README.md

 ----
 ## Famous sayings by some great personalities

->The important thing is not to stop questioning.
+>The important thing is not to stop questioning.<br>
 Author-*Albert Einstein*

->If you fail, never give up because FAIL means "First Attempt In Learning<br>
+>If you fail, never give up because FAIL means "First Attempt In Learning".<br>
 Author-*Dr APJ Abdul Kalam*